SFDigitalServices/sf-dahlia-pattern-library/README.md

 ## Branches

-* `alpha` is for updates to the public version of the app
-* `master` is for engineers working on feature updates
+Branches can be used for one-off small feature updates, as well as epic feature branches that contain all of the updates for a particular epic feature.
+These branches generally correspond to features in the [DAHLIA web app](https://github.com/Exygy/sf-dahlia-web).

+* `master` corresponds to `sf-dahlia-web:master`, in that they both represent the current state of all accepted features in QA.
+* an example epic feature branch might be `multifamily-shortform` which has all the updates for an entire epic feature (Multifamily Shortform Application)
+* an example small feature branch might be `features/utilities-documentation-#143062915` which includes a set of changes specific to one user story (with the pivotal tracker ID found at the end of the branch e.g. `#143062915`)

 ## Structure
 Pattern library is organized from the abstract to the discrete, small to large.

-### /base
+### Base
-Otherwise known as globals are the underlying variables the fuel the entire pattern library.
+Otherwise known as globals, these are the underlying variables the fuel the entire pattern library.

-### /atoms, /molecules, /organisms
+### Atoms, Molecules, Organisms
 Documentation of our UI components via the browser.
 Allow clients and designers to sign off on each outside the context of a specific context.
 Allow the front end dev to sanity check that styles are flowing as predicted.
 Must include the hologram comment format in your sass file for these to render at the appropriate level.

-### /pages
+### Pages, Templates
 If you are building a page to test content rules or component variations within a template, you should name that file a page.
 Pages do not introduce any new components or templates but are used for edge cases and content previews.

 ## Source: